Education FAQ

 Most school visits last approximately 60–90 minutes, depending on group size, grade level, and program structure.

-Group size varies depending on availability and staffing.
+We can accommodate groups of up to 150 students.
 Educators are asked to provide the number of students and chaperones on the registration form so appropriate arrangements can be made.

 No. Submitting the registration form is a request only.
 A visit is confirmed only after you receive a confirmation email from the museum.